Supernatural: Magic

 Magic or sorcery is the use of rituals, symbols, actions, gestures, or language with the aim of utilizing supernatural forces.
-Belief in and practice of magic has been present since the earliest human cultures and continues to have an important spiritual, religious, and medicinal role in many cultures today.
+Belief in and practice of magic has been present since the earliest human cultures and continues to have an important spiritual, religious and medicinal role in many cultures today.
 The term magic has a variety of meanings, and there is no widely agreed upon definition of what it is.

 Scholars of religion have defined magic in different ways.
 One approach, associated with the anthropologists Edward Tylor and James G. Frazer, suggests that magic and science are opposites.
 An alternative approach, associated with the sociologists Marcel Mauss and Emile Durkheim, argues that magic takes place in private, while religion is a communal and organised activity.
 Many scholars of religion have rejected the utility of the term magic and it has become increasingly unpopular within scholarship since the 1990s.

 The term magic comes from the Old Persian magu, a word that applied to a form of religious functionary about which little is known.
-During the late sixth and early fifth centuries BCE, this term was adopted into Ancient Greek, where it was used with negative connotations, to apply to religious rites that were regarded as fraudulent, unconventional, and dangerous.
-This meaning of the term was then adopted by Latin in the first century BCE.
-The concept was then incorporated into Christian theology during the first century CE, where magic was associated with demons and thus defined against religion.
+During the late sixth and early fifth centuries BC, this term was adopted into Ancient Greek, where it was used with negative connotations, to apply to religious rites that were regarded as fraudulent, unconventional and dangerous.
+This meaning of the term was then adopted by Latin in the first century BC.
+The concept was then incorporated into Christian theology during the first century AD, where magic was associated with demons and thus defined against religion.
 This concept was pervasive throughout the Middle Ages, although in the early modern period Italian humanists reinterpreted the term in a positive sense to establish the idea of natural magic.
 Both negative and positive understandings of the term were retained in Western culture over the following centuries, with the former largely influencing early academic usages of the word.

 Throughout history, there have been examples of individuals who practiced magic and referred to themselves as magicians.
 This trend has proliferated in the modern period, with a growing number of magicians appearing within the esoteric milieu.
 British esotericist Aleister Crowley described magic as the art of effecting change in accordance with will.